 After experiencing sexual abuse all you want is for the memory to go away, which why some many people result to more sex, drugs, alcohol because it gives you the bit of pleasure you lost or the pleasure you were never subjected too in the first place.
 You trick your mind into thinking that it’s helping but isn’t.
 Then the cycle happens.

 Many times, when people are unhealed from their abuse, they end up being the abuser.
 The abuser is not just men but it’s women also.
 Sometimes it can be children who do not know what they are doing.
-This is how the sexual abuse cycle begins again effecting generations and generations to come .
+This is how the sexual abuse cycle begins again effecting generations and generations to come.

 1Thessalonians 4 :3-5 NiV, “It is God’s will that you should be sanctified: that you should avoid sexual immorality; that each of you should learn to control you own body in a way that is holy and honorable, not in passionate lust like the pagans.”

 I’m writing this blog post to let you know that you do not have to live with the memories anymore.
 You do not have to look like what you’ve been through.
-There is a solution beside drinking and smoking your problems away.
+There is a solution besides drinking and smoking your problems away.

 Recognize that you deserve better and your body does too.
 Jesus is there to care for your inequalities, insecurities, and your nightmares.
 He wants to take the pain away from you.
 Talk to or cry out to him.
 You weren’t meant to handle the pain by yourself.

 The strong yearning you have within to be loved can only come from the Lord above.
 Recognize that your pain and suffering has a purpose for your life.
 You have tried your way of healing the pain and it did not work.
 Try Jesus, who is the messiah, healer, protector, provider, miracle worker, and the true love you need to fill the big hole in your heart.
-Jesus asks for relationship not religion.
+Jesus asks for a relationship, not religion.
 Connect with Jesus today:

 2 Chronicles 7:14-15, “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.
 Now my eyes will be open and my ears attentive to the prayers offered in this place.

 He healed and delivered me from the memories, provided strength for my well-being, and restored my mind, body, soul, and spirit.
-I pray you receive the same thing.
+I pray you to receive the same thing.
 You deserve more in life.
 Where you started in life does not have to be in the same place you started.
 The choice is yours.
 Take control of your life and connect with the Lord above today.
 I promise God will trade your pain for his peace, which is a great deal no one can offer you.